When you have a close look at The Brochs of Coigach from the outside, you will see recycled stuff everywhere.

 For door lintels and posts, we used timber from a dilapidated Victorian pier that we recovered from the sea.
-We even kept the old bolts and preserved the barnacles
+We even kept the old bolts and preserved

 The stones of the walls that are up to 4 metres in height originate from broken-down walls on our land, and from broken-down walls and buildings on other villagers' land.
-Quite ma few of them were pretty helpful with the realization of our project.
+Quite a few of them were pretty helpful with the realization of our project.
 The opening that you see in the picture below is for birds and bats to fly in and out of a void area at the back of The Brochs.

-In the grounds around The Brochs, you will find quite a few scruffy bits.
+In the grounds around The Brochs, you will see quite a few scruffy bits.
 They are an important source of food for many species within the ecosystem.
 That's what scientists from the University of Hull, University of Bristol and the Centre for Ecology & Hydrology tell us.

 ©Copyright 2010 The Brochs of Coigach All Rights Reserved